For questions regarding the Ebola virus, please call (202) 442-8141.

 Requesting a CCO Form

 The Comfort Care Order is available to physicians and health care facilities such as long term care institutions and hospices.
-The Department of Health may issue EMS Comfort Care Forms directly to a patient but highly recommends that the forms be obtained through a physician.
-It is this physician’s responsibility to discuss the EMS Comfort Care Order with the patient or the person authorized to consent on the patient’s behalf.
+The Department of Health may issue EMS Comfort Care forms directly to a patient but highly recommends that the forms be obtained through a physician.
+It is the physician’s responsibility to discuss the EMS Comfort Care Order with the patient or the person authorized to consent on the patient’s behalf.

-All requests for EMS Comfort Care Orders must be submitted to the EMS Division on an EMS Comfort Care Request Form [PDF] or the physician’s or health care facility’s letterhead.
+All requests for EMS Comfort Care Orders must be submitted to the EMS Division on an EMS Comfort Care Request Form or the physician’s or health care facility’s letterhead.
 A request can be faxed to (202) 671-0707.
 Requests are generally filled within five business days after receipt of the order.
-If you have further questions about ordering EMS Comfort Care Order Forms please call (202) 671-4222.
+If you have further questions about ordering EMS Comfort Care Order forms please call (202) 671-4222.

 The EMS Comfort Care Order and the accompanying temporary plastic bracelet are provided free of charge to the individual by the Department of Health.